-Red claw crab, also known as perisesarma Biden, is a tropical brackish water crustacean species found in mangrove swamps of the Indo-Pacific area.
+Red claw crab, also known as Perisesarma bidens, is a tropical brackish water crustacean species found in mangrove swamps of the Indo-Pacific area.

-They are aggressive and territorial particularly towards other red claw crabs.
-However, it is crucial to know that they are semi-aquatic as they can drown in a fully aquatic environment.
+They are aggressive and territorial, particularly towards other red claw crabs.
+However, it is crucial to know that they are semi-aquatic; they can drown in a fully aquatic environment.

 You can read all about the red claw crab in this article to gain adequate knowledge on how to care for them outside their natural habitat.

 |Red Claw Crab Size||Leg span up to 4″ (10 cm)|

 |Tank||10 gallon (minimum)|